Running Calf Injuries

-One of the more common running injuries is a calf strain or a tear resulting in calf pain.
-The biggest of the calf muscles, “Gastrocenemius” to use its correct name, is the largest and most superficial of the muscles in the lower leg and is loaded repetitively and heavily during running sports.
+One of the more common injuries resulting in calf pain after running is a calf strain or a tear.
+The biggest of the calf muscles, Gastrocnemius to use its correct name, is the largest and most superficial of the muscles in the lower leg and is loaded repetitively and heavily during running sports.

 It is also important to note that as we age, these elastic properties of the tendons in general diminish – thus accounting for the increased occurrence of calf strains in the more senior of our athletic population.

-Muscular strains are classified according to their severity in terms of how many fibres have been disrupted or ruptured
+Muscular strains and tears are classified according to their severity in terms of how many fibres have been disrupted or ruptured

 This is the least severe of calf injuries.
 A small number of muscle fibres have been damaged within the muscle.
 Signs and symptoms of this type of less serious strain may not be noticed until cessation of the activity.
 Tightness, cramping feelings and slight soreness are common when the muscle is stretched.